We are the CATT Lab

-The Center for Advanced Transportation Technology Laboratory at the University of Maryland was originally established in 2002 as an academic applied research and development lab to support national, state, and local efforts to solve important transportation, safety, and security problems.
-The CATT Lab accomplishes this mission through innovative technology deployments and user-centered design of software and information visualization systems.
-Our work spans many disciplines including Intelligent Transportation Systems, law enforcement, network security, private business, defense and homeland security.
+The Center for Advanced Transportation Technology Laboratory at the University of Maryland supports national, state, and local efforts to solve importation transportation, safety, and security problems.
+We accomplish our mission by deploying innovative technology and user-centered software and visualization systems.

-The CATT Lab develops visual analytics and information visualization tools that lead users to insights that would usually be difficult, if not impossible, to discover through traditional data analysis techniques.
+The CATT Lab develops visual analytics and information visualization tools that lead users to insights that would be difficult, if not impossible, to discover through traditional data analysis techniques.
 The old adage that “a picture is worth a thousand words” rings true.
-Properly designed visual analytics tools can increase a user’s ability to:

-The CATT Lab develops real-time systems that fuse and integrate hundreds of Gigabytes of data per day in real-time from emergency operations centers, transportation management centers, thousands of sensors, CCTV cameras, and sub-systems throughout the country.
+The CATT Lab develops systems that fuse and integrate hundreds of gigabytes of data per day in real time from emergency operations centers, transportation management centers, thousands of sensors, CCTV cameras, and sub-systems throughout the country.

 CATT Lab employees are experts in database management systems, database tuning, standards, geospatial data management, and data processing optimization.
-Their real-time data fusion systems are used by thousands of clients throughout the country on a daily basis.
+Their real-time data fusion systems are relied upon by thousands of users across the nation on a daily basis.
 The CATT Lab’s data fusion, dissemination, and analytical systems and are considered the gold standard by planners, law enforcement, operations, defense, and private sector freight companies.

-We live in an age of data—massive amounts of data.
-It is everywhere and data analysis is a key agency asset.
-An agency’s effectiveness in collecting, analyzing, and sharing information (both internally and to customers) often determines their success amongst competitors.
-With advances in data collection comes a new problem: how to analyze and then display it—and more importantly, how to display it in a way that makes it understandable and accessible.
-The CATT Lab works closely with local, state, and federal agencies in the support of analyzing large datasets from sensors, probes, police accident records, or other databases in a manner that makes the information easily understandable by many user groups from engineers to managers, public officials, and the public directly—making sense of large datasets to “tell a story” about an important issue that conveys meaning and importance.
+Data is everywhere.
+Collecting, analyzing, and sharing information effectively is an essential activity in today’s knowledge-based economy.
+At the CATT Lab, we fully believe that data should be analyzed and displayed in ways that make it understandable and accessible.
+The CATT Lab works closely with local, state, and federal agencies in support of analyzing large datasets from sensors, probes, police accident records, or other databases.
+Our goal is to make this information easily understandable by diverse user groups from engineers to managers, public officials, and the general public.
+Data can “tell a story” about important issues that conveys meaning and importance.